Revitalizing Milwaukee's crossroad

 At the heart of the Urban Ecology Center you'll always find a community striving for change.
 Our branches are the results of partnerships with organizations, neighbors and businesses that have a vested interest in seeing their area grow and thrive.
 Whether the issue is safety, preservation, education or just neighbors connecting to each other -- working with people with this much energy is hard to resist.

-For this branch we have formed a unique partnership with the Menomonee Valley Partners, a nonprofit whose vision is to redevelop the Menomonee Valley into a strong ecological, economic and cultural area in the city.
-Together we have created a joint project — Menomonee Valley - From The Ground Up.
-Our new branch is only a part of this $26 million project that includes:
+For this branch we formed a unique partnership with the Menomonee Valley Partners, a nonprofit whose vision is to redevelop the Menomonee Valley into a strong ecological, economic and cultural area in the city.
+Together we created a joint project — Menomonee Valley - From The Ground Up.
+Our branch is only a part of this $26 million project that includes:

 - The transformation of 24 acres of wasteland into a freshly planted outdoor learning area